PClima/api_vendas/ResourcesSteps.md

 * In `Infrastructure\in-memory\repositories`, create the unit tests files to test methods implemented

 * **To run unit tests `npm run test:unit -- <test_file_name>.repository`**

+## Create Container to implements dependency injection
+In `Infrastructure\container`, create the index file to implements all injectable dependencies

+## Create the Typeorm repository
+In `Infrastructure\typeorm\repositories`, create the repository file to implements the typeorm methods

+## Create the integration tests

+* In `Infrastructure\typeorm\repositories`, create the integration tests files to test methods implemented

+* **To run unit tests `npm run test:int -- <test_file_name>.repository`**